 When learning to play individual notes for the first time, 2 draw (2D) is often the hardest reed to master.
-We frequently receive emails asking, is it me or is there something wrong with my harmonica?
-It may not be what you want to hear, but the short answer is, it ain’t the harp!
-OK, point of order, we have had one occasion in the last fifteen years when the instrument was at fault, but there have been a couple of blue moons since then.
+Harp Surgery frequently receives emails asking, is it me or is there something wrong with my harmonica?
+It may not be what you want to hear, but the short answer is, it’s not the harp.

-Add to this the flexibility of the reeds themselves.
+Consider also the flexibility of the reeds.
 With a choice of one natural and two bent positions, 2D is very sensitive to changes in air pressure.
-When we try to play 2D for the first time, it can sound mangled or flat, but don’t panic.
-Alternatively, despite our best efforts, it can simply not respond at all.
-At the same time we seem to be inflating much faster than when we play the neighbouring holes.
+When we play 2D for the first time, it can sound mangled or flat.
+Alternatively it won’t respond at all.
+At the same time we seem to be inflating really quickly.

-Fear not, this is a really common experience.
-So let’s look into things together and see if we can help you overcome an important hurdle in every harmonica player’s development.
-It’s a short process and we promise you it will be painless.
+Fear not, this is a common experience for beginners.
+Let’s investigate things and see if we can help you overcome an important hurdle.
+It’s a relatively short process and we promise you it will be painless.
 Kim followed our advice and look what happened to her!

 So what’s going on?

-It will help to understand that lower reeds respond with less effort than higher reeds because there’s more to play around with lengthways.
-There’s that diving board image again.
+It helps to understand that lower reeds respond with less effort than higher reeds because there’s more to play around with lengthways.
+There’s the diving board image again.
 Depending on which way you look at it, longer reeds are less resistant to air movement, or more responsive.

 Easy does it

 Instead of plucking with our fingers of course, we trigger reed movement through the friction of our breath, ideally supported from our diaphragm.
-However, if we inadvertently add suction to the process, and if we move our tongue in a bid to work the reed, we’re inadvertently lurching into bending territory.
+However, if we inadvertently add suction to the process by moving our tongue in a bid to work the reed, we’re lurching into bending territory.
 To put it simply, we’re sending our harmonica the wrong signals.
-We’re effectively choking up the reed by over-stressing it.
-The result is a strangled note or no note at all (just the sound of a harmonica player puffing away furiously).
+We’re effectively choking the reed by over-stressing it.
+The result is a strangled note or no note at all; just the sound of a harmonica player puffing away furiously.
 What was our aim again?
-To swap the hippo for a fluffy chick and find our balance.
-To do this we need to learn breath control and mouth position.
+To swap the hippo for a feather and achieve our balance.
+To do this we need to master breath control and mouth position.
 Hold that thought.

-At the outset, we need to abandon any idea of steering or manipulating the draw reed.
-Manoeuvring your tongue will change the air pressure acting on the reed and this just produces more hippos.
-Moving your tongue tells the reed you want it to bend.
-It will do its best to deliver, however bending is a whole level of technique we have yet to learn.
-There’s that low quality note again, slurred and off-pitch, or no sound at all.
+Abandon any idea of steering or manipulating the draw reed.
+Manoeuvring your tongue will change the air pressure acting on the reed and just produce more hippos.
+Moving your tongue tells the reed you want it to bend and it will do its best to deliver.
+However, bending is a different technique we haven’t yet explored.
+Meanwhile, there’s that low quality note again, slurred and off-pitch, or no sound at all.
 Time out.
 You’re trying too hard.

 Hot chocolate, soup, eggs and spuds

 Imagine sipping froth from a mug of very hot chocolate.
-Go on, nobody’s watching, pretend right now!
+Go on, nobody’s watching, pretend right now.
 Where’s your tongue positioned as you sip?
 Now try sipping hot soup from a ladle without burning your tongue.
-Notice how your tongue adopted the same position.
+Notice how your tongue adopts the same position.
 You will need to hold your tongue just the same way when playing 2D, breathing from the diaphragm.
-Remember we need low air pressure.
+Remember we need low pressure and cooling air.

 Additionally, imagine you are holding a small potato, or a hard boiled egg in your mouth.
 Your tongue falls down and back, whereupon the focus should be on inhaling gently through the harp, while pulling from your diaphragm and chest; but keep your tongue still.